 Since many eye diseases and conditions, like glaucoma, are difficult or impossible to detect in their early stages, it’s important for you to visit Eye 2 Eye Vision Center in Williamsburg, Virginia, for regular eye exams.
-During a comprehensive eye exam, Dr. Matthew Gada determines if you need a new prescription or an update to your current one.
+During a comprehensive eye exam, the eye doctor, Dr. Matthew Gada determines if you need a new prescription or an update to your current one.
 To schedule an eye exam at Eye 2 Eye Vision Center, call the office or schedule an appointment online today.

 Comprehensive eye exams are an important part of keeping up on your vision needs and eye health.
 Eye exams involve multiple tests for your visual acuity and evaluate the health of your eyes.
 These appointments are also a great opportunity for you to ask Dr. Gada any questions that you have pertaining to your vision and eye health.